bguesman/react-portfolio/app/src/modals/markdown/work/website.md

 The primary way visitors learn about various projects I've worked on is through their respective project modals.
 These fade in over the main page, and are accessed via links in the nav bar (or clicking on the projects in the project examples section).

-Simplicity and uniformity key were the key ideas here.
-Users should feel like they're reading a page in something like a biological compendium, a sort of catalogue.
+Simplicity and uniformity were the key ideas here.
+Users should feel like they're reading a page in some kind of biological compendium, a catalogue.
 The focus is on the information and project images, and the site aesthetics move into a supporting role to make room for a diverse range of content.

 ![](/img/site/modal.png)
 <figure>
 <figcaption align = "center">A snippet of the modal for Expanse.</figcaption>
 </figure>

 The modals themselves are split into three categories: work, music, and experiments.
 The decision here was largely about couching the presentation of some projects.
-Light-hearted projects get lumped in with "experiments", so the expectation of quality lower.
+Light-hearted projects get lumped in with "experiments", so the expectation of quality is lower.
 Big, ambitious projects go into "work".
-Music gets its own category because its a fundamentally different pursuit.
+Music gets its own category because it's a fundamentally different pursuit.

 Most writeups are relatively short, but vary based on project scope.
 From an implementation perspective, the writeups are authored in markdown, to make them easier to write, and translated to React on the fly.